-There is another important point which should not be overlooked regarding fuel distribution.
-The government took on the job of micro managing fuel distribution in the 70's.
-The result was lines, shortages and other disruptions.
-Currently government has remained out of the fuels micro management business.
+There is another important point that should not be overlooked regarding fuel distribution.
+The government took on the job of micro-managing fuel distribution in the 70’s.
+The result was lines, shortages, and other disruptions.
+Currently, the government has remained out of the fuel micromanagement business.
 We agree that prices are up, but things are going smoothly with few disruptions.

 See our links to sites with information on ethanol.
 Illinois is the largest producer of ethanol in the USA.
 If we listen to ethanol advocates, and ethanol is to be the great savior from all of those nasty oil companies, we should have no problem with fuel supplies.
 Hmmmmmm, something just doesn’t seem to be right.

-and check out our flow chart describing the process of getting ethanol in your tank.
-You can arrive at your own conclusion regarding the claims that ethanol is a viable form of alterative energy.
-Download this pdf
+Download this pdf and check out our flow chart describing the process of getting ethanol in your tank.
+You can arrive at your own conclusion regarding the claims that ethanol is a viable form of alternative energy.

 The issue of rescinding sales tax on gasoline is not new.
 Many have pushed for this over the past several years because the total taxes in Illinois have caused many motorists to go to bordering states for fuel purchases.
 See the table below for taxes in surrounding states.
-Our bets are that the tax break would not have happened in a non election year.
-Remember governor Ryan's statement that a sales tax reduction would not make any difference.
-It is also interesting that the sales tax reduction is taking effect as gasoline price are dropping.
-However, we'll take any tax or price reduction.
-From a motorist's perspective, the sales tax will go down 5.3¢ per gallon based upon 6/30/00 prices.
+Our bets are that the tax break would not have happened in a nonelection year.
+Remember Governor Ryan’s statement that a sales tax reduction would not make any difference.
+It is also interesting that the sales tax reduction is taking effect as gasoline prices are dropping.
+However, we’ll take any tax or price reduction.
+From a motorist’s perspective, the sales tax will go down 5.3¢ per gallon based on 6/30/00 prices.
 Our crystal ball guess is a reduction of 6-10¢ on Saturday 7/1/00.
-What really happened as of Monday 7/3/00?
-Average street prices down 6-7¢ down Saturday 7/1/00 which was followed by another round of price decreases on Monday 7/3/00.
-So much for all of the politician's fear that the tax saving would not be passed on.
+What happened as of Monday 7/3/00?
+Average street prices were down 6-7¢ on Saturday 7/1/00 which was followed by another round of price decreases on Monday 7/3/00.
+So much for all of the politician’s fear that the tax saving would not be passed on.
 It seems to us that any cost saving in government or excessive taxation is kept and called a surplus.
 The free market works well.